In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you examine the stated and/or unstated assumptions of the argument.
 Be sure to explain how the argument depends on these assumptions and what the implications are for the argument if the assumptions prove unwarranted.

-The following appeared in a memo from the new vice president of Sartorian, a company that manufactures men's clothing.
+The following appeared in a memo from the president of Bower Builders, a company that constructs new homes.

 Write a response in which you discuss what questions would need to be answered in order to decide whether the prediction and the argument on which it is based are reasonable.
 Be sure to explain how the answers to these questions would help to evaluate the prediction.